Graph-COM/PEG/README.md

 For more details, please refer to the [PyTorch](https://pytorch.org/) and [PyTorch Geometric](https://pytorch-geometric.readthedocs.io/en/1.6.3/notes/installation.html).
 The code of this repository is lately tested with Python 3.7.11 + PyTorch 1.8.1 + torch-geometric 1.7.2.

 #### Run Examples
-In Task 1, the model gets trained, validated and tested over the same graphs while using different link sets.
-In Task 2, the graph used for training/validation is different from the one used for testing.
+In Task 1 (traditional link prediction), the model gets trained, validated and tested over the same graphs while using different link sets.
+In Task 2 (domain-shift link prediction), the graph used for training/validation is different from the one used for testing.
 Both tasks may reflect the effectiveness of a model while Task 2 may better demonstrate the model's generalization capability that strongly depends on permutation equivariance and stability.
 ##### Task1
 ```bash
 cd task1